matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Replay attack:** A network attack performed when a malicious actor intercepts a data packet in transit and delays it or repeats it at another time

-**Reverse proxy server:** A server that regulates and restricts the Internet's access to an internal server
+**Reverse proxy server:** A server that regulates and restricts the Internet's access to an internal server.
+Reverse proxy servers accept traffic from external parties, approve it, then forward it to internal servers.

 **Router:** A network device that connects multiple networks together.
 A router connects the internet, firewall, and server to the rest of the network.